krit2001/Single-Cell-RNA-Seq-Data-Analyis/README.md

 # Single-Cell Analysis of Mouse Limb Development (GSE142425)

 This repository contains the analysis pipeline for single-cell RNA-seq data from mouse embryonic forelimb development (E11.5–E18.5) [GSE142425].
 The workflow focuses on trajectory inference of Col2a1+ lineages using **scVI** for integration and **scVelo** for RNA velocity.
+Col2a1+ cells are

 ## 🧬 Analysis Workflow